-Is it Safe to Feed my Dog Food that Sat Out All Day?
+Is it Safe to Feed my Dog Old/Expired Food?

-Have you ever wondered if it was safe to feed your dog old food?
-Many times, humans won’t even eat leftovers, which has become a battled topic among many.
-Some people will eat food leftover even a week later!
-Others won’t touch anything that has been refrigerated after it has already been cooked.
+Have you wondered if it is safe to feed your dog old food?
+Typically, humans won’t even eat leftovers.
+Some people eat food a week old!
+Others won’t touch anything that has been refrigerated after being cooked.
 Are you a fan of left overs?
-Well, your dog probably is!
-Dogs can stomach different bacteria than humans can.
-For the sake of this conversation, when we say “old food” we are referring to food that humans would question eating: food that has been in the refrigerator for a week, food that has been left out for the majority of the day not in the refrigerator, and food that is uncooked but past its “best by” date.
+Your dog probably is!
+Dogs can stomach different bacteria than humans.
+For the sake of this conversation, when we say “old food” we are referring to food that humans would question eating.
+Food that has been in the refrigerator for a week.
+Food that has been left out for the majority of the day not refrigerated.
+Or food that is uncooked, but past its “best by” date.

-Most likely, food that has been cooked but left in the fridge for the past week will be safe to feed your dog.
-These are classic “leftovers” but they are a just few days past what many humans tend to think is “acceptable”.
-If there isn’t any visible mold growing on the food then chances are you are safe to feed it to your dog.
-Mold will grow where food is exposed to air so the mold will most likely be visible on top of the food.
+Typically, food that has been cooked but left in the fridge for the past week is safe to feed your dog.
+These are classic “leftovers” but they are a just few days past what many humans find “acceptable”.
+If there isn’t any visible mold growing on the food, chances are you are safe to feed it to your dog.
+Mold will grow where food is exposed to air.
+Mold will likely be visible on top of the food.

-Food that has been sitting out all day is a little more questionable.
-Everyone feeds their dog in the morning and sometimes, for whatever reason, your dog may not eat the food you feed him.
-You come back in the afternoon to find the food still in the bowl.
-Now, we aren’t talking about dry dog food, which is safe to sit out all day.
-We are talking about food, “people” food.
+Food that sat out all day is more of a concern.
+Everyone feeds their dog in the morning.
+But sometimes, your dog may not eat.
+When you return in the afternoon you find the food still in the bowl.
+We aren’t talking about dry food.
+Dry food is safe to leave out.
+We are talking about “people” food.
 Cooked chicken, beef, veggies, eggs; food that we would eat.
-In this situation you have to be the most observant.
+You have to be observant.
 Does the food smell bad?
 Does the food have any sort of mold growth or off-putting sliminess?
-Was it really hot out?
+Was it hot today?
 Heat contributes to bacteria growth.
-Is there a reason why your dog didn’t eat the food in the first place?
-If you can give all of these questions a definite answer then you will know whether or not to keep or dump the food.
+Is there a reason why your dog didn’t eat the food?
+If you can answer these questions with a definite answer, you will know whether or not to keep or dump the food.

-Food that is past its “best by” date may not be ideal for you to eat but it may be okay for your dog.
-Again, dogs can stomach a lot more things than humans can.
-They eat their own poop!
+Food that is past its “best by” date may not be ideal for you to eat, but it may be okay for your dog.
+Again, dogs can stomach many more things than humans can.
+Can you imagine eating your own poop?
 But, your senses can help you decide whether or not you should feed it to your dog.
-Give the food a good whiff and inspect it for any signs of mold or bacteria.
-If it has any sort of funny smell or it has a questionable look then toss it in the trash!
+Smell and inspect the food for any signs of mold or bacteria.
+If you note a funny smell or appearance, toss it in the trash!
 Use your best judgment.
-Listen to that voice inside your head that is either saying “oh no” or “seems fine to me”.
-You don’t want to get your dog sick just so you don’t have to waste food.
+You don’t want to sicken your dog to save on a little food.

-If you feed your dog raw meat or raw dog food then it should always be consumed immediately or refrigerated.
+If your dog consumes raw meat or dog food, it should always be consumed immediately or refrigerated.
 Never let raw food sit out.
-Raw food is uncooked so more bacteria will be present.
-Bacteria can multiply quickly in the right environment and dangerous bacteria can become airborne, which can lead to dogs and humans getting sick.
+Raw food is uncooked which means more bacteria will be present.
+Bacteria can multiply quickly in the right environment and dangerous bacteria can become airborne.
+This can lead to illness in dogs and humans.

 Other Articles Pertaining to Your Dog & Food